 This technique mainly focuses on WAN Aggregation for 24/7 continuous connectivity and service level assurance for corporate and cloud-based applications.
 This technique can be deployed in entry level to high-end data centers as well as enterprise branch offices.
 So how link load balancing was done traditionally?
 Traditionally WAN link load balancing followed a static definition of how the WAN links are utilized.
 It required configuration which was applied to state what kind of traffic is made to traverse using the WAN link.
 It did not consider the current state of the WAN link with respect to availability or performance.

 Dynamic Path Selection is an algorithmic approach to steer traffic on the available WAN links based on the quality, congestion and utilization metrics.
-It also provides the Enterprises an option to use multiple underlays available at a branch and combine all the links to provide best quality or network experience to user.
-One can combine MPLS, Internet Leased line, Broadband, or 4G and use complete Bandwidth in an efficient manner without any manual intervention or worrying about link quality.
-Path selection algorithms are independent of physical transport or link type (MPLS, ILL, Broadband, 4G) to provide flexibility of selecting best available link type available at remote locations.
+It also provides the Enterprises an option to use multiple underlays available at a branch and combine all the links to provide the best quality of network experience to the user.
+One can combine MPLS, Internet Leased Line, Broadband, or 4G and use complete Bandwidth in an efficient manner without any manual intervention or worrying about link quality.
+Path selection algorithms are independent of physical transport or link type (MPLS, ILL, Broadband, 4G) to provide the flexibility of selecting the best available link type available at remote locations.

 The system automatically anchors the application flows with the highest priority on the WAN link with the best quality score.
 The application flows get progressively anchored across all available WAN links using the quality score as a metric.
 ScaleAOn Quality Score is a normalized metric that captures end-to-end path roundtrip delay, jitter and packet loss on a WAN link.
 The Quality score is calculated for each path from one node to another node.
 The range of this metric is from 0 to 100, where higher value denotes lesser delay, jitter and packet loss.
 Hence, better the ScaleAOn Quality Score for a WAN link, the better is its quality.
 The ScaleAOn Quality Score range is further subdivided into Quality Score Bands.
 The application traffic is steered on the WAN link in the best ScaleAOn Quality Score Band.